-Your Premium Plan includes access to our suite of services.
-For each API, you'll find complete documentation, including developers guides and API reference guides:
+Your Premium Plan includes access to our suite of services and documentation for each API, including developer and API reference guides.

-2 The Google Places API is not included with the Premium Plan Asset Tracking license.
-If you have an Asset Tracking license and want to use the Places API, please contact the Google Maps APIs Sales team.
+1 The Places API is not included with the Premium Plan Asset Tracking License.
+If you have an Asset Tracking License, and you want to use the Places API, then contact the Google Maps APIs Sales team.

-We've enabled all of the APIs you purchased in your Google Developers Console project.
-To access the console, sign in with your Google Account, and then select your project ID, which starts with Google Maps APIs for Business or Google Maps for Work.
-You'll find both your account and project ID in your Welcome letter.
+All of the APIs you purchased in your Google Cloud Console project are enabled.
+To access your APIs, sign in with your Google Account, and then select your project ID, which starts with Google Maps APIs for Business or Google Maps for Work or Google Maps.
+Both your account and project ID are in your welcome letter.